-These Gluten Free Banana Muffins with Chocolate Chips are made with easy to find ingredients and are oh so easy to make.
+These Double Chocolate Gluten Free Banana Muffins are made with easy to find ingredients and are oh so easy to make.
 The secret to making these amazingly delicious muffins is using over-ripe bananas.

 If you are after a really tasty gluten free muffins than you really need to make these banana chocolate chip muffins.
 They are a big hit with Giselle & Josh.
 Actually they are their favourite sweet recipe of mine to date and they are pretty tough critics.

 So add these to your must-try list!
 Trust me... you won't be disappointed.
 And while you are at it you should also check out these Gluten Free Banana Chocolate Chip Muffins.

 Gluten Free - suitable for people with gluten intolerances.

 Can be Nut Free - swap the almond flour with gluten free flour.

 Easy to Make - this recipe involves several simple steps and about 30 minutes to make.

 Healthy wholefood ingredients - which are easy to find at any supermarket, health store, food markets or on-line store.